 - Do they prefer to receive updates via Outlook, slack, or IM?

-- What format do they prefer for your 1:1 meetings?
+- What format do they prefer for your one-on-one meetings?

 - What are their expectations for your start and end time?
 Do you need to communicate your lunch break or errands?